grpc/grpc.io/content/docs/languages/dart/quickstart.md

 You'll find the regenerated request and response classes, and client and server classes in the `lib/src/generated` directory.

+Note the `grpc:` part of the `--dart-out` command line option, that's what instructs `protoc` to generate gRPC related code.

 Now implement and call the new RPC in the server and client code, respectively.

 #### Update the server